+'''

 HTTP Error 500.30 - ANCM In-Process Start Failure

+'''

 Check that your appsettings.
-Production.json file is valid.
+Production.json and custom client configuration files are valid.

 Note especially that copying code samples from a browser may include hard spaces, which cause the JSON file to be invalid.